jaywhj/mkdocs-materialx/docs/differences.md

     To ensure the continued stable operation of existing MkDocs projects and ecosystem, a new community-driven successor to MkDocs has emerged: ProperDocs (based on MkDocs 1.6.1).
 It will provide ongoing updates and maintenance while remaining fully compatible with the original MkDocs ecosystem.

     Similarly, mkdocs-material also has a new successor: **MaterialX** (based on mkdocs-material 9.7.1).
-It will also receive ongoing updates and maintenance, with full compatibility with the original ecosystem and zero migration costs.
+It provides ongoing maintenance and updates, with full compatibility with the original ecosystem and zero migration costs.

     ---